danielhrisca/asammdf/README.md

 ## Major features not implemented (yet)

 - for version 3

-  - functionality related to sample reduction block: the samples reduction blocks are simply ignored
+  - functionality related to sample reduction block: the sample reduction blocks are simply ignored
 - for version 4
   - experimental support for MDF v4.20 column oriented storage
-  - functionality related to sample reduction block: the samples reduction blocks are simply ignored
+  - functionality related to sample reduction block: the sample reduction blocks are simply ignored
   - handling of channel hierarchy: channel hierarchy is ignored
   - full handling of bus logging measurements: currently only CAN and LIN bus logging are implemented with the ability to _get_ signals defined in the attached CAN/LIN database (.arxml or .dbc).
 Signals can also